reid47/babel-plugin-react-component-metadata/README.md

 ## caveats

-Since this plugin injects extra code into your components, and since this extra code is only useful in certain situations (e.g. generating documentation), you probably will not want to include it in your default Babel configuration.
+Since this plugin injects extra code into your components, and since this extra code is only useful in certain situations (e.g. when generating documentation), you probably will not want to include it in your default Babel configuration.
 Instead, use it only for special cases where you know that you'll want to inject the extra information.